Go to Reviews.org AU Edition

 Which internet providers are participating?

-There are more than 300 different internet providers approved to participate in the EBB Program.
+There are more than 300 different internet providers participating in the Affordable Connectivity Program.

-Here are some of the bigger service providers participating in the Emergency Broadband Benefit Program:
+Here are some of the bigger service providers participating in the ACP:

-And while it seems like the majority of providers aren’t offering connected devices, non-profits human-I-T and PCs for People are offering to help get your hands on connected devices.
-Both are listed as EBB Program participants, so we recommend contacting human-I-T or PCs for People if you need help getting a laptop, tablet, or desktop computer.
+And while it seems like the majority of providers aren't offering connected devices, non-profits human-I-T and PCs for People are offering to help get your hands on connected devices.
+Both were listed as Emergency Broadband Benefit Program participants, so we expect they'll continue to participate in the Affordable Connectivity Program too.

-As long as you meet one or more of the eligibility requirements for the EBB Program, you’re still able to receive the benefit even if your account is past due.
+As long as you meet one or more of the eligibility requirements for the Affordable Connectivity Program, you’re still able to receive the benefit even if your account is past due.

-Thanks to the Lifeline program’s definition of “household,” both families can qualify for the EBB Program as long as each family contributes to and shares the income and expenses of only their individual household.
+Thanks to the Lifeline program’s definition of “household,” both families can qualify for the Affordable Connectivity Program as long as each family contributes to and shares the income and expenses of only their individual household.

 Adults with no or minimal income who receive financial support are considered dependents in a household.
 And children under the age of 18 who are living with their parent or guardian are also considered dependents.

-As long your household consents to the landlord seeking EBB Program benefits for your internet service, you can still qualify for the program.
+As long your household consents to the landlord seeking Affordable Connectivity Program benefits for your internet service, you can still qualify for the program.
 Your landlord must show proof of consent to the ISP, so be prepared to provide that if asked.

-Yes, you can participate in both the Emergency Broadband Benefit Program and the Lifeline program for the same or different services.
+Yes, you can participate in both the Affordable Connectivity Program and the Lifeline program for the same or different services.

-You can choose to not apply for the Emergency Broadband Benefit Program with the last four digits of your social security number and instead can provide the following forms of ID:
+You can choose to not apply for the Affordable Connectivity Program with the last four digits of your social security number and instead can provide the following forms of ID: